 Always keep in mind that:

-- Disagreements happen, but should not be an excuse for poor behavior and bad manners.
-When disagreements do happen, we will work together to solve them effectively in a way that ensures everyone's success.
-If you find yourself feeling frustrated, take a step back from the keyboard.
+- Disagreements happen, but are not an excuse for poor behavior and bad manners.
+When disagreements do happen, work together to solve them effectively in a way that ensures everyone's success.
+If you find yourself feeling frustrated, take a step back from the keyboard or discussion.

 - Not everyone will understand jokes, sarcasm, oblique references, colloquialisms, or euphemisms in the same way you do.
-Always try to empathize with the the other parties and recognize they may come from a different background and interpret words differently than you.
+Always empathize with the other parties and recognize they may come from a different background and interpret words differently than you.

 - Sexist, racist, or other prejudicial or exclusionary comments are never welcome in the HashiCorp community.